ESMValGroup/ESMValTool_Tutorial/_episodes/01-quickstart.md

 > - Edit the ESMValTool user configuration file using your favourite text editor
 >   to uncomment the lines relating to the site where ESMValTool will be run.
 >
-> - For more details about the ESMValTool user configuration file see the
->   [Configuration][lesson-configuration] episode in this tutorial.
 {: .challenge}

 > ## How do I run a recipe?